Updated December 6, 2020.

-- In general, none of the expenses listed in the chart below are refundable, except any security deposits you must make may be refundable.
+- Unless otherwise noted, all amounts listed below are non-refundable.
 The franchisor does not finance any portion of your initial investment.

 2. Extension Fee: $0 to $10,000

-- The franchisor has the right to terminate your Franchise Agreement if you fail to pay or if the company is otherwise unable to process the $3,500 payment.
+- The franchisor has the right to terminate your Franchise Agreement if you fail to pay or if it is otherwise unable to process the $3,500 payment.

 - Depending on your local jurisdiction, water tap, sewer tap, and other similar fees may be required.
-These fees are not included in the estimate and you should determine if you will have to pay these fees and the amount of the fees before you purchase the franchise.
+These fees are not included in the estimate and you should determine if you will have to pay these fees, and the amount of such fees, before you purchase the franchise.

 - Bakery improvement costs include a modified, above-ground grease trap, electrical, carpentry and similar work, and contractor’s fees.

 - The lower figure assumes that the landlord bears many of the costs of Bakery improvements (even though it then might amortize those costs in your monthly rent).

 - You may not act as your own general contractor but must use a licensed, bonded contractor with food/restaurant build-out experience.